-The sexual harassment attorneys at the Derek T. Smith Law Group, PLLC handle a multitude of employment discrimination cases that involve sexual harassment in Manhattan and the greater New York City area.
+The sexual harassment attorneys at the Derek Smith Law Group, PLLC handle a multitude of employment discrimination cases that involve sexual harassment in Manhattan and the greater New York City area.
 Sexual Harassment is gender-based discrimination and is illegal.
-For further information, please feel free to call us at 212-587-0760 or toll-free at 1-877-4NYLAWS or click here to schedule a free consultation.
+For further information, please feel free to call us at 800-807-2209 for a free consultation or click here to schedule a free consultation.

 - Gender Inequality Targets Workplace Bonuses for Female Employees - January 23, 2023

 - California Sexual Assault Law Gives Adult Sexual Assault Survivors Second Chance for Justice - December 21, 2022